 Does It Hurt?

 Initially, nail fungus is painless, however it can become painful if you allow the fungus to grow and spread, procrastinating treatment.
 When this happens, wearing shoes might be too painful.
-Any changes that you notice with your nails should indicate that you need to schedule an appointment at Prism Dermatology with one of the top Grapevine foot doctors in the area to take a closer look.
+Any changes that you notice with your nails should indicate that you need to schedule an appointment at Prism Dermatology to learn about the latest Grapevine foot fungus treatment options.
 Fungal infections can be harder to treat as the condition worsens.
 It is important to keep in mind that patients with athlete’s foot, cancer, diabetes, Psoriasis, or with a weakened immune system are at a higher risk for developing Grapevine nail fungus.
 The risk also increases for those who smoke, spend a great amount of time in water, walk barefoot in humid or wet places, have sweaty feet, or frequently have wet hands and feet throughout the day.
 Fungus infects your nail either by entering a crack in the nail, a cut in the skin around the nail, or the separation between fingers or toes and the nail.
 The fungi are able to grow in a moist and warm space.
 It will then spread and create Grapevine toenail discoloration.

 How Can I Treat It?